adrelanos/Privacy-and-Security-Focused-Browser/README.md

 **Security Slider**: SecBrowser has a “Security Slider” in the shield menu that allows you to [increase security](https://tb-manual.torproject.org/security-settings/) by disabling certain web features that can be used to attack your security.
 By default, the Security Slider is set to "Standard" which is the lowest security level.
 Increasing SecBrowser's security level will prevent some web pages from functioning properly, so you should weigh your security needs against the degree of usability you require.

 **Private Browsing Mode**: In the default configuration SecBrowser has private browsing mode enabled.
 This setting prevents browsing and download history as well as cookies from remaining persistent across SecBrowser restarts.
-However, `tb-updater` includes a custom `user_pref` that disables private browsing mode when the `--clearnet` switch is used.
+However, `tb-updater` includes a custom `user_pref` that disables private browsing mode when the `tb_clearnet=true` option is used.

 When private browsing mode is disabled SecBrowser's built-in "long-term linkability" protections are deactivated.
 The user loses protection which aims to prevent for example, "activities from an earlier browser session from being linkable to a later session".
 If security is paramount users can enable private browsing mode by commenting out the corresponding user preference.

    In the AppVM, open the `user.js` configuration file in an editor.